mikeknapp/candy-machine/README.md

 ## Known Issues

-- It's currently quite **annoying to search for tags**, and **tags quickly get messy**.
+- It's currently not as easy as it should be to add tags, and tags quickly get messy.
 (I'll fix it soon!)

-- **Can't edit a project's tag layout** or the default tag layout (Workaround: edit `default_categories.json` in the server directory, or a project's `categories.json`.
+- Can't edit a project's tag layout or the default tag layout (Workaround: edit `default_categories.json` in the server directory, or a project's `categories.json`.
 For the latter, be sure not to remove tags that are being actively used, otherwise they will be orphaned at the end of the tag list if you save that image in the future.)

-- **Can't add more images to a project!** (Workaround: create a new project.
-Not ideal, I know.)
+- Can't add more images to a project!
+(Workaround: create a new project.
+I know, not ideal.)

-- **Can't edit the trigger word / synonyms**.
+- Can't edit the trigger word / synonyms.
 (Workaround: edit the project's `config.json` and all existing .txt caption files.)

 ## Feature Pipeline